atomix/atomix.github.io/user-manual/raft-internals.md

 When a query is submitted to the Raft cluster, as with all other requests the query request is sent to the server to which the client is connected.
 The server that receives the query request will handle the query based on the query's configured *consistency level*.
 If the server that receives the query request is not the leader, it will evaluate the request to determine whether it needs to be proxied to the leader:

-If the query is `LINEARIZABLE` or `LINEARIZABLE_LEASE`, the server will forward the query to the leader.
+If the query is `LINEARIZABLE` or `BOUNDED_LINEARIZABLE`, the server will forward the query to the leader.

 ![Consistent queries](http://s24.postimg.org/y8q8ia385/IMG_0010.png)